All Episodes

 And what will a new flock of women from the Tea Party do to correct the mistakes of their sisters?

-Uh this is an amazing turn of events.
+So, I mean, from the cultural point of view, this is an amazing turn of events.

-It is a total what's shaping up here.
+It is a total, what's shaping up here?

 A total repudiation of liberal women, not women, but liberal women.

-It's a total repudiation of liberal women and the feminizes in the media and ags are not happy.
+And the feminazis in the media and nags are not happy.

-I mean, I mean, there is discord across the left of the political spectrum.
+I mean, there is discord across the left of the political spectrum.

-I'm gonna tackle this.
+I'm going to tackle this.

 No, no, no, no.